-Guide to the Early Start Denver Model in 2021
+Guide to the Early Start Denver Model

 ESDM uses play as a way to encourage this age group to interact with peers, caregivers, therapists, and parents.
 The therapy provides positive rewards for these interactions, so the child learns how to communicate and socialize more effectively.

 Children on the autism spectrum tend to socially isolate early.
 They become focused on learning about objects, which may become an obsessive interest later.
 They may not have strong verbal and nonverbal communication skills, gross or fine motor skills, or learning skills that would be seen in a neurotypical child.